nichtsen/fcrypt/README.md

 * __.en:__ encrypted file
 * __.de:__ decrypted file that is the same as your original file after the extension being stripped

+## Usage
+ecb -en <your file waits to be encrypted>
+ecb -de <your file has been encrypted and waits to be decrypted>

 ## language
 [python implementation](https://github.com/nichtsen/symk-fcrypto)
 [golang implementation](https://github.com/nichtsen/fcypt)